swagger-api/swagger.io-docs/docs/spec-explained/responses.md

 ```

 ### Empty Response Body

 Some responses have no body, such as:

-- 204 No Content
+* 204 No Content
-- 201 Created (the URL of the created resource is returned in the Location header instead of the body)
+* 201 Created (the URL of the created resource is returned in the Location header instead of the body)

-To indicate the response body is empty, do not specify a schema for the response.
-Swagger treats no schema as a response body with no content.
+To indicate the response body is empty, do not specify a `schema` for the response.
+Swagger treats no schema as a response without a body.

 ```
       responses: